 If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

-There are three types of nodes.
+There are different types of nodes.

 - edge